Student Leadership

 With Deputy Operations, they are responsible for all our scheduling for any task.
 In other words, if any component of the program wants to do something it is up to Operations to decide when, where, and recommend if.
 Therefore, they must be able and willing to work closely with all the other members of student leadership.

-Besides the Head Trainers, Operations is the most critical selection and is the most competitive.
-The Operations Officer is identified by wearing five gold bars.
+The Operations Officer is identified by the wearing of five gold bars.

 -